ANP row sensitivity tutorial

 5. Row sensitivvity (aka influence) graphs

-The best way to show the row sensitivity graphs is with p0mode=None
+The best way to show the row sensitivity graphs is with p0mode=None, which uses the smart p0 value

 for each node, making the graphs smooth.
 Let’s do it with p0mode=None first.
 Since None is the default